Seniors Champion Innovative Renewable Energy Projects

 Whether you have completed one service-learning course or many, there are opportunities to continue connecting your academic skills and interests to real-world experiences with community partners.
 Come and talk with us about finding the right opportunity for your interests!

-You can engage in research in collaboration with a community partner, and win funding or earn academic credit!
-CUPS and the Office of Undergraduate Research offer summer scholarships for community-based research with a community partner.
+You can win funding or earn academic credit for research in collaboration with a community partner.
+CUPS and the Office of Undergraduate Research offer summer scholarships for community-based research.
+Work with your professors and/or community partners to develop proposals for the Undergraduate Research Scholarships, which provide funding for research projects in collaboration with community partners.
 (See the sidebar for an example!)